-natural daylength or an artificially lighted environment with 300 to 500 foot-candles of cool-white fluorescent lamps for 12 hrs daily, 7 days a week.
+The interim lighting would be idealized where you could have a greenhouse environment of 1500 to 2000 foot-candles during the brightest part of the day and use natural daylength or an artifically lighted environment with 300 to 500 foot-candles of cool-white fluorescent lamps for 12 hrs. daily, seven days a week.

-So far we have spoken primarily about light, intensity and quality and its affect on the plants.
+So far we have spoken primarily about light; intensity and quality and its affect on the plants.
 Light is really the most important factor to the plants' survival.
-However, there are other things we should keep in mind.
+However, there are other things we should keep in mind

-High soluble salts levels in soil from southern-grown plants must be leached.
-The leaching should be done as soon as the plants are received.
-Accelerated growing schedules assure these plants being high in salts so leach them.
-Also do not fertilize these plants for 2 to 3 months unless a soil test shows the need.
+High soluble salts tevels in so from southern-grown plants mus be leached.
+The leaching should be done as soon as the plants an received.
+Accelerated growing schedules assure these plants being high in salts so leach them Also do not fertilize these plants for two to three months unless a soi test shows the need.

-Other factors that can lead to reduced plant quality.
+Other factors that can lead to reduced plant quality :

-a) Too long in shipping box.
+A) Too long in shipping box.
 Unpack them immediately upon receipt.
-They may have been 5 days on the road without light.
+They may have been five days on the road without light.
 We don't know how long these plants can go without light and not be damaged.
-Some people say 7 to 10 days is the maximum.
+Some people say seven to 10 days is the maximum.
 I consider that too long.
 Unpack them, get them into light so they can start to recover.

-b) Plant shine compounds-don't overdo it with these materials.
+B) Plant shine compounds -don't overdo it with these materials.
 They tend to plug the pores (stomates) of the plants and impair growth.

-c) Pesticides-know which ones can be used without damage to the plant.
+C) Pesticides-know which ones can be used without damage to the plant.
 Many foliage plants are subject to injury from pesticides.

-d) Cold damage enroute or in the greenhouse.
-Avoid cold water for watering purposes.
+D) Cold damage enroute or in the greenhouse.
+Avoi cold water for watering purposes.
 Don't use ice cubes for foliage plants.

-e) Air pollution-faulty exhaust systems on transports, improperly functioning heaters in greenhouses.
+E).
+Air pollution-faculty exhaust systems on transports, improperly functioning heaters in greehouses.

-f) Fluoride toxicity-one-quarter part per million may cause damage on many plants of the lily family.
+F) Fluoride toxicity-one. quarter part per million may cause damage on many plants of the lilv family.
 Water, perlite, peat moss, superphosphate, all may supply unwanted quantities of fluoride.

-IN SUMMARY.
+In summary.
 For best results try to find out the conditions under which the plants have been grown and acclimatized prior to receipt.
 If the grower has done some acclimatization and the wholesaler some additional, then you may have only a little to do.
 If they have not done anything then you, in fairness to your customers, will have to do the job.
 Keep in mind the factors we have discussed and apply them accordingly.